irfanykywz/irfanykywz.github.io/content/_index.md

 {{< home/about title="Who am I" >}}

 My full name is Muhamad Irfan, and I'm a passionate software engineer and freelance programmer.
-I specialize in creating modern, responsive web applications and have extensive experience in full-stack development.
+I specialize in creating modern, responsive web, desktop applications and have extensive experience in software development.

-With expertise in various programming languages and frameworks, I have developed numerous websites, managed complex projects, configured servers, and handled diverse IT-related tasks.
-I have contributed to projects for multiple companies, ensuring efficient and effective web solutions.
+With expertise in various programming languages and frameworks, I have developed numerous websites, desktop, managed complex projects, configured servers, and handled diverse IT-related tasks.
+I have contributed to projects for multiple companies, ensuring efficient and effective web, desktop solutions.

 With the skills and knowledge I have gained, I am committed to continuous learning and making meaningful contributions to every project I take on.